How Much Do You Know About Head Lice?

 The correct answer is

-Experts used to recommend this procedure, but they now say it's not needed.
-Head lice
+advise this procedure.
+But they now say it's not needed.
+Head lice die within 24 to

-die within 24 to 48 hours of leaving a human host, so any lice that may end up on
+hours of leaving a human host.
+So any lice that may end up on clothing or toys will

-cycle.
-Lice and eggs are killed after 5 minutes of exposure to temperatures greater
+hot water.
+Then drying them on a hot air cycle.
+Lice and eggs are killed after 5 minutes

-that can't be laundered may be sealed in a plastic bag for 2 weeks or dry-cleaned.
+to handle the high heat.)
+Items that can't be laundered may be sealed in a plastic

-You don't need to over-vacuum a house or to use insecticides in the home to rid it
+for 2 weeks or dry-cleaned.
+You don't need to over-vacuum a house or to use insecticides

-of lice.
-You should vacuum furniture, rugs, cars, and any stuffed animals not able
+in the home to rid it of lice.
+You should vacuum furniture, rugs, cars, and any stuffed

-to be put in the clothes dryer.
+animals that can't go in the clothes dryer.

 8. Tell your children never to share hats with a friend, as a way